Padmini (actress)

-Padmini Ramachandran (13 December 1932 – 24 September 2006) was an Indian actress and trained Bharatanatyam dancer, who acted in over 250 Indian films.
+Padmini Ramachandran (13 December 1932 – 24 September 2006) was an Indian actress and Bharatanatyam dancer, who acted in over 250 Indian films.
 She acted in Tamil, Hindi, Malayalam, Telugu and Russian language films.
-Padmini, with her elder sister Lalitha and her younger sister Ragini, were called the "Travancore sisters".
+Padmini, her elder sister Lalitha and her younger sister Ragini, were collectively called the "Travancore sisters".
+She is known as the "Naattiya Peroli" of Tamil Cinema.
+She is the first awardee of Tamil Nadu's highest civilian award Kalaimamani from the Government of Tamil Nadu.

 Early life

 Padmini was born and raised in Trivandrum (present-day Thiruvananthapuram), then part of the princely state of Travancore (now the Indian state of Kerala).
-She was the second daughter of Sree Thankappan Pillai and Saraswathi Amma. a Malayali Nair family.
+Born into a Malayali Nair family, she was the second daughter of Thangappan Nayar and Saraswathi Amma.